Counting thin subgraphs via packings faster than meet-in-the-middle time: Abstract

 Vassilevska and Williams~(STOC 2009) showed how to count simple paths on $k$ vertices and matchings on $k/2$ edges in an $n$-vertex graph in time $n^{k/2+O(1)}$.
 In the same year, two different algorithms with the same runtime were given by Koutis and Williams~(ICALP 2009), and Bj\"orklund \emph{et al.}~(ESA 2009), via $n^{st/2+O(1)}$-time algorithms for counting $t$-tuples of pairwise disjoint sets drawn from a given family of $s$-sized subsets of an $n$-element universe.
 Shortly afterwards, Alon and Gutner~(TALG 2010) showed that these problems have $\Omega(n^{\lfloor st/2\rfloor})$ and $\Omega(n^{\lfloor k/2\rfloor})$ lower bounds when counting by color coding.

-Here we show that one can do better, namely, we show that the ``meet-in-the-middle'' exponent $st/2$ can be beaten and give an algorithm that counts in time $n^{0.4547 st + O(1)}$ for $t$ a multiple of three.
-This implies algorithms for counting occurrences of a fixed subgraph on $k$ vertices and pathwidth $p\ll k$ in an $n$-vertex graph in $n^{0.4547 k+2p+O(1)}$ time, improving on the three mentioned algorithms for paths and matchings, and circumventing the color-coding lower bound.
+Here we show that one can do better, namely, we show that the ``meet-in-the-middle'' exponent $st/2$ can be beaten and give an algorithm that counts in time $n^{0.45470382 st + O(1)}$ for $t$ a multiple of three.
+This implies algorithms for counting occurrences of a fixed subgraph on $k$ vertices and pathwidth $p\ll k$ in an $n$-vertex graph in $n^{0.45470382k+2p+O(1)}$ time, improving on the three mentioned algorithms for paths and matchings, and circumventing the color-coding lower bound.
+We also give improved bounds for counting $t$-tuples of disjoint $s$-sets for $s=2,3,4$.

+Our algorithms use fast matrix multiplication.
+We show an argument that this is necessary to go below the meet-in-the-middle barrier.